ManticoreGamesInc/platform-documentation/src/references/producers.md

 ### Contents of the Project

-The project is divided into Scenes which showcase distinct ways the Producers, Buffs and Areas systems can be used to create gameplay.
+The project is divided into Scenes which showcase distinct ways the Producers, Buffs, and Areas systems can be used to create gameplay.
 To access the Scenes window, click **Window** in the top toolbar and select **Scenes**.

 ![All Producers Example Scenes](../img/Producers/Producers_Scenes.png){: .center loading="lazy" }